inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 ### Convolutional Layer

-The convolutional layer can be though of as the *feature extractor* of this network, it learns to find spatial features in an input image.
+The convolutional layer can be thought of as the *feature extractor* of this network, it learns to find spatial features in an input image.
 This layer is produced by applying a series of many different image filters, also known as convolutional kernels, to an input image.
-These filters a very small grids of values that slide over an image pixel-by-pixel, and produce a filtered output image that will be about the same size as the input image.
+These filters are very small grids of values that slide over an image, pixel-by-pixel, and produce a filtered output image that will be about the same size as the input image.
 Multiple kernels will produce multiple filtered, output images.

 <p align="center">
 <img src="/assets/cnn_intro/conv_layer.gif" alt="Convolutional layer made of multiple filters." width="500" >